award

 When you buy a car, you have a reasonable expectation that it will function without problems and won’t require service or repairs in the immediate future.
 Dealing with constant repairs shortly after purchasing a car, especially when it’s brand new, can be disruptive to your busy schedule.
 If you’ve been facing such a situation, you may have a lemon law claim against the vehicle manufacturer.

-Many people don’t realize that they can file a lemon law claim for any vehicle problems they encounter after buying a new car.
+Many people in San Bernardino don’t realize that they can file a lemon law claim for any vehicle problems they encounter after buying a new car.
 Lemon law also extends its coverage to used cars purchased from dealerships, often accompanied by warranties.
 If you’ve been contending with a troublesome vehicle in San Bernardino, you have the right to seek compensation not only for repair expenses but also for time missed from work and any medical bills resulting from injuries in case of an accident.

 Who do you file a lemon law claim against in California?